Paris - Ile De France

 There is also a replica of Our Lady of Ostrabrama.

 A Polish parishioner bequeathed the painting to the church in 1840.

 The original is located in Vilnius, in Lithuania.

 The chapel located to the left of the vestry is dedicated to Sainte-Thérèse de l'Enfant Jésus.

 The statue of Sainte-Thérèse is a cast of a statue by Paul Landowski.

-Saint Severin Church is indeed a major centre of Sacred Music.
+Finally, the impressive organ, built by Jean Ferrand in the 18th century, turns Saint Severin Church into a major centre of Sacred Music.

 Saint Severin Church's stained-glass windows